asheri1/MultiAlgorithm-VacuumCleaner-Simulator/README.md

 ```

-## Displaying the house after the algorithm has finished running (from ex2/ex3)
+## Displaying the house after the algorithm has finished running
 ```
 currentLocation: layout[16][2] = D
 number of steps so far = 2163